OscarKro/ATP/README.md

 Some instructions need parameters, others don't.
 Depending on what instruction is read, the user can alter memory.
 You can read all instructions in the table below.
 It exists completely of so called "weides".
 Every weide object contains two lists, and two counters.
 One list contains lists that contain every individual instruction and respective parameter(s).
 The other list is the memory.
 Which instruction is executed is determined by where the program counter points to in the instruction list.
 After each instruction is executed, the program counter is increased by one.
 By altering the program counter, you can decide what instruction is carried out.

 Which memory location is altered is determined by where the memory counter (or memory pointer, mp) points to in the memory list.
 By altering the memory pointer, one can alter the specific piece of memory.
+The max size of the memory is 1001.
+Where adres 0 is the linking register and the other 1000 can be used for whatever you wish.
 Everytime a state is changed, the language returns a new weide with a new state.
 Meaning the original state is never changed.

 ### Error handling
 The interperter has some very, very basic error handeling.
 Wrong or to few parameters will be caught and so will wrong instructions or the wrong file extension.